Protect and Border and Greet: Inspired by Solitude and Rilke’s Letters to a Young Poet

 the love that consists in this: that two solitudes protect and border and greet each other.

-With today’s piece, I wonder what would happen if people were to–in our daily lives, in small acts– embrace our solitudes and let them border, protect, and greet each other.
-Think about it… what would happen?
+With today’s piece, I wonder what would happen if people were to–in our daily lives, in small acts–embrace our solitudes and let them border, protect, and greet each other.
+What might happen?